google/clusterfuzz/docs/setting-up-fuzzing/heartbleed_example.md

 `AddressSanitizer: heap-buffer-overflow` in the logs.

 This is the heartbleed vulnerability.
-Go to the ClusterFuzz homepage (ie: the Testcases page) and you will see a testcase titled (Heap-buffer-overflow READ{*}).
+Go to the ClusterFuzz homepage (ie: the Testcases page) and you will see a testcase titled "Heap-buffer-overflow READ{*}".
 This is the heartbleed vulnerability found by ClusterFuzz.

 [bot logs]: {{ site.baseurl }}/getting-started/local-instance/#viewing-logs